raphss/Odin-Landing-Page/README.md

 # Odin-Landing-Page

-A website to check available information about "A Song of Ice and Fire" from G. R. R. Martin Live site: https://raphss.github.io/Odin-Landing-Page/
+A website to check available information about "A Song of Ice and Fire" from G. R. R. Martin.
+Live site: https://raphss.github.io/Odin-Landing-Page/

 Pratice exercises from: https://www.theodinproject.com